vsch/MissingInActions/README.md

     * otherwise will spawn a caret on every occurrence of the character at caret, selecting trimmed intervening characters between carets.
-  * if multiple carets exist then spawning of only a single carets is done by using the pattern as determined by the primary caret per above rules.
+  * if multiple carets exist then spawning of only a single carets is done by using the pattern as determined by the primary caret per above rules with addition of hex (with or without 0x prefix), decimal or octal will search for numeric sequence.

     For each caret the pattern search is applied and if found a caret is placed at the location.
-Original caret position is treated as search start location and match location is called the found caret position.
+    Original caret position is treated as search start positions and match location is called the found caret position.

     Start positions are affected by caret movement actions and the pattern search applied at the new location.
 This allows the search start to be modified after the pattern is set.